stadust/demonlist-guidelines/900_Miscellaneous/050_loopholes.md

 On a case-by-case basis, the list team may decide to grant a *one-time exception* for these scenarios and inform the player of what should be done in the future. **Asking the team for an exception does not increase your likelihood of receiving one!**

-*Players should be sure to monitor the [changelog](/guidelines/index/#changelog) for these guidelines to ensure that no important changes are missed!* Any major changes will also be announced in our [Discord server](https://discord.gg/M7bDDQf).

 </div>